 The nets are flattened using a sharp block plane and drum sander, then hours of shaping and sanding are put in to perfect the look and feel.
 Any mistakes here will be very apparent in the final product after finishing!
 I use primarily hand tools to shape the handle until it feels natural in the hand.

 To finish the nets, I use danish oil for the first few coats.
 Very thin coats are applied until the wood stops "drinking," then more coats of a thicker oil-varnish finish are applied to build up a perfect protective barrier - much like a rifle stock finish.
 Typically, between 8 and 12 coats are applied to create a durable water barrier, and glossy shine that show the depth of the wood figure.
+A final wax polish is applied to give the net a silky smooth feel.

 After the finishing process, the net bag is sewn on.
 I use fish and hook friendly rubber net bags in either black or clear.
 Some say that clear bags don't spook the fish as much, but I'm not a fish, so I wouldn't know...